sseiber/lva-gateway/docs/Tutorials/Create a Linux VM with IoT Edge.md

 # Create a Linux VM with IoT Edge from the marketplace

+## Prerequisites

+- Azure subscription
+- Complete [previous tutorial](Create%20a%20Live%20Video%20Analytics%20application%20in%20Azure%20IoT%20Central.md) edit state.json and collect scope id, app id, group symmetric key
+- PuTTY SSH Client

 ## Overview

 Azure IoT Edge is a fully managed service that delivers cloud intelligence locally by deploying and running

-* Custom Logic
+- Custom Logic
-* Azure Services
+- Azure Services
-* Artificial Intelligence (AI)
+- Artificial Intelligence (AI)

 directly on cross-platform IoT devices.
 Run your IoT solution securely and at scale—whether in the cloud or offline.

-This article lists the steps to deploy an Ubuntu 18.04 LTS virtual machine with the Azure IoT Edge runtime installed.
-The deployment is accomplished using a [cloud-init](https://github.com/Azure/iotedge-vm-deploy/blob/master/cloud-init.txt) based [Azure Resource Manager template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) maintained in the [iotedge-vm-deploy](https://github.com/Azure/iotedge-vm-deploy) project repository.
+This article lists the steps to deploy an Ubuntu **16.04 LTS** virtual machine with the Azure IoT Edge runtime installed.

 ## Azure Market Place Offering

 Use a preconfigured virtual machine to get started quickly, and easily automate and scale your IoT Edge testing.

-This **Ubuntu Server 18.04 LTS** based virtual machine will install the latest Azure IoT Edge runtime and its dependencies on startup, and makes it easy to connect to your IoT Hub.
+This **Ubuntu Server 16.04 LTS** based virtual machine will install the latest Azure IoT Edge runtime and its dependencies on startup, and makes it easy to connect to your IoT Hub.

 ## Steps to Create VM